swe-students-fall2025/2-web-app-supercoolapp/README.md

-# Web Application Exercise - Footprints Hiking App
+# Web Application Exercise - Footprints Hiking Web App

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

 ## Product vision statement

-Help hikers quickly find, edit, and add trail routes on a web app so planning and sharing hikes is seamless.
+Our Footprints web application provides a platform for hikers to browse trails.
+Users can quickly find, edit, and add trail routes, so planning and sharing hikes is seamless.

 ## User stories